juice-shop/pwning-juice-shop/introduction/motivation.md

 priority: _Saftladen_.
 Reverse-translating this separately as _Saft_ and _Laden_ yields _juice_ and _shop_ in English.
 That is where the project name comes from.
-The fact that the initials _JS_ match with those commonly used for _Javascript_ was purely coincidental and not related to the choice of implementation technology.
+The fact that the initials _JS_ match with those commonly used for _JavaScript_ was purely coincidental and not related to the choice of implementation technology.

 ### Why the logo?

-Other than the name, the Juice Shop logo was designed explicitly with _Javascript_ in mind:
+Other than the name, the Juice Shop logo was designed explicitly with _JavaScript_ in mind:

 ![Inofficial JS Shield](img/JS_Shield.png)

-The authors idea was to convert one of the (inofficial but popular) _Javascript_ shield-logos into a **leaking juice box** because it had a quite matching shape for this shenanigans:
+The authors idea was to convert one of the (unofficial but popular) _JavaScript_ shield-logos into a **leaking juice box** because it had a quite matching shape for this shenanigans:

 ![Original JuiceShop logo](img/JuiceShop_RetroLogo.png)